Export Credit Guarantee Corporation of India: Need for export credit insurance

 Payments for exports are open to risks even at the best of times.
 The risks have assumed large proportions today due to the far-reaching political and economic changes that are sweeping the world.
 An outbreak of war or civil war may block or delay payment for goods exported.
 A coup or an insurrection may also bring about the same result.
 Economic difficulties or balance of payment problems may lead a country to impose restrictions on either import of certain goods or on transfer of payments for goods imported.
-In addition, the exporters have to face commercial risks of insolvency or protracted the default of buyers.
+In addition, the exporters have to face commercial risks of protracted delays in payment, or the insolvency or the default of buyers.
 The commercial risks of a foreign buyer going bankrupt or losing his capacity to pay are aggravated due to the political and economic uncertainties.
 Export credit insurance is designed to protect exporters from the consequences of the payment risks, both political and commercial, and to enable them to expand their overseas business without fear of loss.

 Cooperation agreement with MIGA (Multilateral Investment Guarantee Agency) an arm of World Bank.
 MIGA provides: